ConduitIO/conduit/docs/processors.md

 ![Pipeline](data/pipeline_example.svg)

 Processors are **optional** components in a pipeline, i.e. a pipeline can be started without them.
 They can be attached either to a connector or to a pipeline.
-In other words, we have following types of processors:
+In other words, we have the following types of processors:
 1. **Source processors**: these processors only receive messages originating at a specific source connector.
 Source processors are created by specifying the corresponding source connector as the parent entity.
 2. **Pipeline processors**: these processors receive all messages that flow through the pipeline, regardless of the